Appraisals for Estate Settlement by Mitchell Real Estate Appraisals

 Contact us immediately to discuss your precise estate appraisal needs and how we can put our experience to work for you.

-Settling an estate usually requires an appraisal to suggest fair market value for the estate in question.
+Generally, settling an estate requires an detailed appraisal report to determine fair market value for the house to the satisfaction of the parties involved.
 It's understandable that thinking about an appraisal is the farthest thought from your mind.
-Because of this, now and then there can be times that the effective date of an appraisal report deviates from the time of death.
-Mitchell Real Estate Appraisals assures that our staff are knowledgeable about the procedures and requirements needed by the IRS and SC revenue agencies to provide a retroactive appraisal with an effective date and fair market value estimate matching the exact date of death.
-The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, certifying the fullest degree of privacy for you and your family.
+Because of this, often there will be times that the date of an appraisal report differs from the time of death.
+Our professional staff is comfortable with the procedures and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, providing the fullest degree of discretion for you.

-Having a professional appraisal report from Mitchell Real Estate Appraisals gives the executor solid facts and figures to work with in exceeding IRS and SC state agency requirements.
-You need not worry over anything, because Mitchell Real Estate Appraisals will be there to stand by our work if they are ever challenged.
+An executor will be over-joyed by an appraisal report by Mitchell Real Estate Appraisals which will give him solid facts and numbers to work with any legal agency's requirements.
+You need not stress over anything, because we will be there to stand by our appraisals if they are ever challenged.

 An accurate report showing the appraiser's opinion of value is required to support the methods the appraiser used to come to his conclusions.